Existence, uniqueness and smoothing estimates for spatially homogeneous Landau-Coulomb equation in $H^{-\f12}$ space with polynomial tail: Introduction

 \subsection{Goals and difficulties}

-Our primary focus lies on well-posedness and regularity for the spatially homogeneous Landau equation with a Coulomb potential.
+Our primary focus lies on well-posedness for the spatially homogeneous Landau equation with a Coulomb potential.
 Specifically, we examine uniqueness and smoothing estimates where the initial data belong to negative Sobolev spaces with polynomial tail.

 From \cite{GS,SJi}, we have the following pictures: (1) The weak solution can generate the Fisher information at any positive time; (2) Once it produces, the Fisher information will decrease in time.
-Thus the weak solutions are the strong solutions(or even classical solutions) for any positive time.
+Thus the weak solutions are the classical solution for any positive time.
 This motives us to consider the following two questions:

 ${\bf (Q1)}$.
 Our initial query aims to identify the most fundamental function space required for the well-posedness of the Landau-Coulomb equation.
 The uniqueness inherent in this space ensures that the local well-posedness can be extrapolated to achieve global well-posedness.